medy17/dropsilk/README.md

     ```

 3.  **Set up environment variables:**
-    The PPTX preview feature uses UploadThing, which requires API endpoints hosted on a server.
-Create a `.env.local` file in the root of the project and add the URL of your backend.
+    Create a `.env.local` file in the project root and configure the backend URL and your reCAPTCHA site key.
     ```
     # .env.local
     VITE_API_BASE_URL=http://localhost:8080
+    VITE_RECAPTCHA_SITE_KEY=<your_recaptcha_site_key>
     ```
+    - `VITE_API_BASE_URL` points the frontend to your backend (used for previews, TURN credentials, and the email reveal endpoint).
+    - `VITE_RECAPTCHA_SITE_KEY` is the public site key used in the Contact modal to verify human users before revealing the email address.

 4.  **Clone and run the Backend Signaling Server:**
     *(Follow the instructions in the backend repository's README)*.
 By default, it runs on `localhost:8080`.
 The frontend is already configured to connect to this address in development mode.